All Episodes

 How does it work?

-There will be but we'll have a separate vote on each article of impeachment.
+There will be, but we'll have a separate vote on each article of impeachment.

 We're not sure about that.

-That's Speaker Pelosi's call, but the real votes are going to be the two articles of impeachment, and they'll be taking one at a time.
+That's Speaker Pelosi's call, but the real votes are going to be the two articles of impeachment.

-Is this around seven o'clock tonight when the president goes on stage in uh Michigan in front of a huge crowd?
+Is this around seven o'clock tonight when the president goes on stage in Michigan in front of a huge crowd?

-Uh which I think is great contrast that's going to be, Sean.
+What a contrast that's going to be, Sean.

-You know, you got the work here with real people, people he's been fighting for, delivering for, creating jobs for, against these Washington elites who hate the fact that he won the election, who hate they didn't care about those folks, the forgotten men and women that they never did anything for.
+You know, you got the working with real people, people he's been fighting for, delivering for, creating jobs for, against these Washington elites who hate the fact that he won the election, who hate they didn't care about those folks, the forgotten men and women that they never did anything for.

 They have opportunities because of the president, and they want to impeach him from office.

-Oh, I don't know if you saw by the way, Lisa Page, I guess did this interview.
+Oh, I don't know if you saw, by the way, Lisa Page, I guess, did this interview.

-She said the Justice Department betrayed her by releasing her Russiagate text.
+She said the Justice Department betrayed her by releasing her Russia Gate text.

 Well, Horowitz is holding a hearing today.